grimborg/gitgitlab/README.rst

 GitGitLab: Gitlab Git Plugin
 ============================

-GitGitLab allows you to create Gitlab projects and set them as remote source for your git checkouts.
+GitGitLab allows you to integrate Gitlab in your git flow.

+With GitGitlab, you can create projects, clone them and set them as remote source without leaving the command line.

 Installation
 ------------